 Montessori began on the Eastern Shore when a group of parents decided to open a small school for their children.
 The Montessori Children’s House of the Eastern Shore was founded in 1985 and served the Shore for 18 years.

 The Montessori Children’s House of Franktown was founded in 2007.
 Maggie Stodghill and Kate Stith started the school so that their children could have the same Montessori experience that they both had as children.
 With the remaining materials and furniture from MCHES the school began under the auspices of Franktown United Methodist Church.
 The school started with 13 children and by year three it reached its full capacity of 29 in 2009.
 In 2010 MCHF began it’s first Elementary class and it is now a full 6-12 Program.
 Each year children ranging from 2 to 3 ½ will join our Primary community.
 The children stay at the Children’s House for three years and move up into our Elementary program or first grade.
 The school follows the guidelines of AMI (Association Montessori Internationale) and each Directress has formal training from AMI.
 MCHF is the only Montessori school on the Eastern Shore of VA.

-From its conception the board and Directress of MCHF have wanted the utmost standards for the school and the teacher’s training.
-The school holds a Certificate of Recognition from the Association Montessori Internationale.
-This is the most stringent level of accreditation and ensures that the school follows Dr. Montessori’s principles and practices in their original integrity and completeness.
+From its conception the board and Directors of MCHF have sought the utmost standards for the school and the teacher’s training.
+The school holds annual Recognition status from the Association Montessori Internationale (AMI).
+This is the most stringent level of accreditation and ensures that the school follows Dr. Montessori's principles and practices in their original integrity and completeness.

 Dr. Montessori pioneered most of what we take for granted today concerning early childhood: the crucial importance of the first 6 years of life, how a child learns by absorbing knowledge through the senses, the young child’s inner need for purposeful activity, the importance of movement and independence to learning, the joy of self-discovery, even child-size furniture and learning environments.